-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 1.2 A complaint must be defined as: Yes Detailed in our Customer Feedback Policy 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.
-1.3 The resident does not have to use the word 'complaint' for it to be treated as such.
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.
+Yes Detailed in our Complaints Policy section 6.2 1.3 The resident does not have to use the word 'complaint' for it to be treated as such.
 A complaint that is submitted via a third party or representative must still be handled in line with the landlord's complaints policy.
 Yes All staff are aware of this and will record a complaint when a customer expresses dissatisfaction about a service failure.
 3 rd Party and representative complaints are managed in line with policy and recorded in the same way.
 1.6 if further enquiries are needed to resolve the matter, or if the resident requests it, the issue must be logged as a complaint.
+Yes

-Yes 1.7 A landlord must accept a complaint unless there is a valid reason not to do so.
+1.7 A landlord must accept a complaint unless there is a valid reason not to do so.
 Yes All complaints are recorded.
 Should a complaint not comply with policy, such as being raised when over 6 months old etc, we will write to the customer to explain and refer them to the Housing Ombudsman.
 1.8 A complaints policy must clearly set out the circumstances in which a matter will not be considered, and these circumstances should be fair and reasonable to residents.
-Yes The complaint policy clearly states circumstances which are not considered under the policy 1.9 If a landlord decides not to accept a complaint, a detailed explanation must be provided to the resident setting out the reasons why the matter is not suitable for the complaints process and the right to take that decision to the Ombudsman.
+Yes The complaint policy clearly states circumstances which are not considered under the policy.
+1.9 If a landlord decides not to accept a complaint, a detailed explanation must be provided to the resident setting out the reasons why the matter is not suitable for the complaints process and the right to take that decision to the Ombudsman.
 Yes Should a complaint not comply with policy, such as being raised when over 6 months old etc, we will write to the customer to explain and refer them to the Housing Ombudsman.

-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 1.4 Landlords should recognise the difference between a service request, where a resident may be unhappy with a situation that they wish to have rectified, and a complaint about the service they have/have not received.
-Yes Such dissatisfaction is recorded and managed by a phone call within 2 working days.
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 1.4 Landlords should recognise the difference between a service request , where a resident may be unhappy with a situation that they wish to have rectified, and a complaint about the service they have/have not received.
+Yes Such dissatisfaction is recorded and managed.
 1.5 Survey feedback may not necessarily need to be treated as a complaint, though, where possible, the person completing the survey should be made aware of how they can pursue their dissatisfaction as a complaint if they wish to.
-Yes Surveys are carried out via email only and a request has been made to include on the form information as to how to make contact with us should a complainant wish to contact or escalate about a complaint.
+We will include reference to this in future survey designs so residents know how to report complaints.